Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole: Basic dynamical equations

 \subsection{Mass expansion}

+The rate of change in the mass of BH is called mass accretion rate.
+It is the area times flux around the boundary of BH.
+Basically, we measure the mass of BH per unit time.
+In this case, the accretion rate depends on the nature of the accreting fluid and also the metric parameters.
 The mass of the BH is non-static for quintessence in astrophysical cases.
 Due to some processes such as accretion onto the BH and Hawking radiation, the mass will be changed slowly.
 The rate of change of accretion mass can be achieved by integrating the flux of fluid over the locality of BH and it is denoted by $\dot{M}$.
 Therefore, it is given by

 where $N_0=-N_1N_2$ and $N_2=(p_\infty+\rho\infty)\sqrt{f(r_\infty)}$ gives